Notable highlights of life at Exeter include:

 - A garden with panoramic views of Oxford

-- Cohen Quadrangle – the college’s newly-opened second city centre site, and home to an auditorium
+- Cohen Quadrangle – the College’s award-winning second city centre site, opened in 2017, and home to an auditorium

 - Generous financial grants to help fund students’ academic and extra-curricular activities